Kotlin/KEEP/proposals/KEEP-0427-static-member-type-extension.md

 [static initialization](#initialization) instead of during instance creation.

 **§1.5** _(type extensions)_:
-we shall refer to declarations using `::type` in receiver position as **type extensions**.
+we shall refer to declarations using `::static` in receiver position as **type extensions**.
 We refer to the receiver as either the **static scope receiver**.